-Even though the season came to an end in the second round of the NCAA Tournament after a 92-88 double-overtime loss to Texas A&M - UNI is among 13 schools in the nation to have reached the second round of the NCAA Tournament in back-to-back years with at least 54 combined wins as well.
+Even though the season came to an end in the second round of the NCAA Tournament after a 92-88 double-overtime loss to Texas A&M - UNI was among 13 schools in the nation to have reached the second round of the NCAA Tournament in back-to-back years with at least 54 combined wins.

 Jacobson guided UNI to a 31-4 record in the 2014-15 season, which included a school-record 16-game winning streak, an MVC Tournament title and the school’s first-ever top-10 national ranking.
 UNI finished the season ranked No. 14 in the final Coaches Top 25 poll.
 He led UNI to its fourth all-time NCAA Tournament victory with a 71-54 triumph over Wyoming in the second round.
 The 2014-15 season also saw UNI’s Seth Tuttle earned consensus second-team All-America honors.

 For the third time in nine seasons, Jacobson was awarded the Missouri Valley Conference's Coach of the Year Award.
 Jacobson led the Panthers to a school-best 16 MVC wins in league play.

 The Panthers posted their fourth consecutive top-three finish in the 2015 Missouri Valley Conference standings with a 16-2 league mark.